GunnerBel/UniqueInt/README.md

 run(inputFilePath, outputFilePath): Runs the processing while measuring execution time.
 Boolean Array for Tracking: A boolean array (seen) of size 2047 is used to track whether an integer has been encountered before.
 The array indexes represent numbers from -1023 to 1023.

-Manual Sorting: A simple comparison-based sorting algorithm is used to avoid the use of built-in sort functions.
+Manual Sorting: A simple comparison-based sorting algorithm is used to avoid built-in sort functions.

 <h2>How to Run the Project</h2>
-1. Clone the Repository: If applicable, provide instructions for cloning the project.
+1. Clone the Repository: Provide instructions for cloning the project if applicable.

 2. Running the Code:

-Navigate to the code/src/ directory.
+You can just navigate to the code/src/ directory.
 Run the Python script using the following command

 *./UniqueInt.py*